dfeehan/dfeehan.github.io/index.md

 **Updates**

+I very much enjoyed giving a talk at a panel presentation for UCLA's Summer Institute in Computational Social Science.

+I had a great visit to the University of Michigan, where I gave a talk for the Population Studies Center Brown Bag.

 I had a wonderful visit to Ohio State, where I gave a talk at the PRI Seminar.

 I'm thrilled to have been awarded the ASA Outstanding Article in Mathematical Sociology Award!
 Check out the paper, written with Matt Salganik, [here](https://goo.gl/Xcxino)  (arxiv version [here](https://arxiv.org/abs/1404.4009)).
 Congrats to co-winners Joscha Legewie and Merlin Schaeffer for their work on contested boundaries.

 I gave a keynote talk and tutorial at the pre-PAA workshop, 'Demographic Research in the Digital Age' (sponsored by IUSSP).
 I also gave two talks during the PAA conference.